Learning how to photograph the moon is a gateway niche, and your first stop on your way to other areas of astrophotography.

-Unedited close up done with iPhone 5 on a telescope.
+Unedited close up captured with iPhone 5 on a telescope.

-Even if it is possible to take hand-held photographs of the moon thanks to image stabilisation, you should use a decent tripod.
-I personally use an old Manfrotto 055XPROB, but the Manfrotto MT190XPRO3.3 is a great option as well.
+Image stabilisation makes it possible to take hand-held photos of the moon.
+But you should still use a decent tripod.
+I use a dated Manfrotto 055XPROB, but the Manfrotto Manfrotto MT190XPRO3 3 is also a great option.

 Remote shutter with intervalometer function.
 Some cameras have a built in intervalometer.